Menu

 Trauma Resource Team

-The Trauma Resource Team meets on the third Friday of most months on Zoom.
-For more information and to RSVP to attend,
+The Trauma Resource Team meets on the third Friday of most months, usually on Zoom.
+We will be holding some short trainings in the coming months.
+For more information and to RSVP, please contact TRT Committee Chair Kathy Ries at kathyriesmft@gmail.com

 Invitation to the Marin CAMFT listserv